Skip to main content

 Author

-Rajaneesh Kini | Chief Operating Officer
+Rajaneesh Kini | Chief Operating Officer | Neurealm

 Rajaneesh Kini has 27+ years of experience in IT and Engineering, spanning Healthcare, Communications, Industrial, and Technology Platforms.
 He excels in leadership, technology, delivery, and operations, building engineering capabilities, delivering solutions, and managing large-scale operations.